-- The driver has lost his license.
 It may have been for reckless driving, intoxicated driving, vehicular homicide, or some other offense.
 Whatever the reason, the authorities in the trucker’s home state will not reinstate his license to drive, and the trucker is willing to take the risk that he won’t get caught driving without authorization.

-- The driver has not completed the requirements for licensure.
 The trucker may have chosen not to attend required safety classes, or perhaps he has been unable to pass the tests successfully.